OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

-    >**Optional**: this is a good time to test the "refresh symbol" function of your add-in
+    >Note: This is a good time to test the **refresh symbol** function of your add-in.

-1. Finally, update the **syncTable** function, which is called when the add-in is launched (in the constructor of app.tsx) to pull in any stock symbols that might already exist in the worksheet.
-It calls **getColumnData** to get this data.
+1. Update the `syncTable` function, which is called when the add-in is launched in the constructor of **app.tsx** to pull in any stock symbols that might already exist in the worksheet.
+It calls `getColumnData` to get this data.

     ````typescript
     // Reads symbols from an existing Excel workbook and pre-populates them in the add-in